opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/validator/adapters/opa.md

 }
 ```

-Once the assessment request reaches the Policy Engine OPA, it is processed
+Once the assessment request reaches the Validator OPA, it is processed
 and the evaluation result is returned to the Policy Service, which then sends it back to the Registry service.

-The Policy Engine OPA operates in a *fire and forget* manner.
+The Validator OPA operates in a *fire and forget* manner.
 It temporarily saves the Policy raw content on the OPA Server, requests the evaluation on the given input object,
 collects the results, process them and returns them to the Policy Service.
 Once the evaluation is done, it will remove the policy from the OPA server.